babulalala/BAssistant2/agile/epic-02-Meta_List_feature/requirement.md

   * **Required**: No

 ## Requirements
-  1. User can add new meta data.
+### User can add new meta data
-    * There is Add button on toolbar.
-When user clicks it an *Add New Meta* dialog will prompt.
+* There is Add button on action bar.
+When user clicks it an empty row will append on the end of the grid.
-    * Required fields:
-      Filename
-      File Location
-    * After user clicks save and the data will send to server, server will validate the data.
-      Filename + Location must be unique
+* Once user mouse focuses on the input field, he can fill out the values.
+* Once user mouse unfocuses from the input field the value will be validated (client side).
+  * If value is invalid then user will be warned and it will not be saved.
+  * If value is valid and all requred fields exist then it will be saved.
+  * If value is valid but lacks any requred field then user will be warned and it will not be saved.

+### User can edit meta data
-  2. User can edit meta data directly on grid.
+* User can edit meta data directly on grid.
     * After mouse unfocuses from column the data is saved on server.
     * Validation of field

-	Filename: Check Filename + Location must be unique.
-	Location: Check Filename + Location must be unique.
+### User can delete meta data

+### Note
+* Although filename must be unique in location i.e. file system path but we don't constraint the uniqueness.
+(I want this system has tolerance for inaccurate information because I want the system simaple.
+This issue is not a big deal, at least not now.)

 ---------------------------------------
 **this part is for test desgin**